 Having completed my first semester as dean, I have also engaged in important self- reflection.
-As you know, over the course of the year, I focused on how the Houston Law Center is an exemplar of the “Power of Legal Education” by fundamentally transforming each student and teaching them how to think like lawyers.
-Through this process, each student learns to write precisely, analyze rigorously, advocate persuasively and conform to the highest professional standards.
-Our law graduates then take these tools to transform the world by representing individual clients to secure justice, as well as provide the legal architecture of global and national social, political and economic advocacy.
+As you know, over the course of the year, I focused on how the Houston Law Center is an exemplar of the “Power of Legal Education” because it fundamentally transforms each student by teaching them how to think like lawyers.
+Through legal education, each student learns to write precisely, analyze rigorously, advocate persuasively and conform to the highest professional standards.

 As I reflect on the Power of Legal Education, I have come to appreciate that legal education is a gift that endures and grows more valuable over time.
 As a child of immigrants who had little formal education, my legal education literally changed the trajectory of my life.
 It made me a professional, providing me with the skills to achieve my dreams.
 Public law school tuitions may not be as affordable as they used to be, but the Law Center is much more affordable than many of the private law schools operating in the state, and the Law Center has been recognized in many surveys as providing its students with the best value.
 Even though law school tuitions as a whole have risen, legal education still provides its graduates with increased economic outcomes.
 A study shows that for most lawyers, “the mean pretax lifetime value of a law degree is approximately $1 million.”
 Legal education is a long-term investment which continues to provide increased value over each graduate’s lifetime.
 In my meetings with Law Center alumni, I have found they recognize this transformative power and the increased economic value in holding a law degree; they are overwhelming grateful for the opportunities that the Law Center afforded them.